 6. Fruit Picking

-My Story: I picked apples for 2 months on a farm in Western Australia, and earnt enough to fund three more months of travelling, included a month in Bali.
+My story: I picked apples for two months on a farm in Western Australia (whilst also working part-time as their au pair), and earnt enough to fund three more months of travelling, included a month in Bali.

 7. Bar Work